With the Beatles: Release and reception

 On 26 February 1987, With the Beatles was officially released on compact disc (in mono only, catalogue number CDP 7 46436 2).
 Having been available only as an import in the US in the past, the album was also issued domestically in the US on LP and cassette on 21 July 1987.
 Along with the rest of the Beatles' canon, it was re-released on CD in newly re-mastered stereo and mono versions on 9 September 2009.

 The album was ranked number 420 on Rolling Stone magazine's list of the 500 Greatest Albums of All Time in 2003, and was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.
 It was voted number 275 in the third edition of English writer Colin Larkin's All Time Top 1000 Albums.
 It was rated the 29th greatest album in the book Paul Gambaccini Presents the Top 100 Albums.
 This book "canvassed a panel of experts in seven countries" to determine the greatest albums.
-Based on the album's appearances in professional rankings and listings, the aggregate website Acclaimed Music lists With the Beatles as the 3rd most acclaimed album of 1963, the 64th most acclaimed album of the 1960s and the 345th most acclaimed album in history.